doctea/usb_midi_clocker/README.md

   - Write up docs on how to add a new device behaviour
 - Configurable per-device MIDI clock divisions/multiplier
   - ~~Done for Subclocker and saves with Project settings~~ -- maybe it should save with pattern instead though - could then ?
+  - add it for devices it might be useful for, eg CraftSynth
   - tricks like 'half-time beatstep for last bar of phrase'
 - ~~Save and recall MIDI device+channel routings~~
   - Improve saving and recalling of MIDI device+channel routing, rather than having the names hardcoded